2024-03-08 07:24:18

 Photo: private

 In recent years, the female hormonal balance has increasingly come into focus as the cause.
 Now a new review article from the specialist magazine Neuroforum shows that causes can also be found in the gender-specific genes.
 The authors, private lecturer Dr. Alex Yang Liu and Prof. Klaus Faßbender from Saarland University Hospital have identified three factors that presumably contribute to women being more likely to develop Alzheimer’s disease.
-On the occasion of International Women’s Day on March 8th, the non-profit Alzheimer Research Initiative eV is providing information about the new findings.
+On the occasion of International Women’s Day on March 8th, the non-profit Alzheimer Research Initiative eV is providing information regarding the new findings.

 Factor 1: Circulatory disorders in the brain